nullrocket/gitbook/account/asd.md

 * FriendFeed
 * Yubikey

-#### Benefits for New Passpack Users

-For folks who do not yet have a Passpack account, Third Party Logins make signing up go much faster, and you are not required to create and remember yet another username and password... after all, if you're signing up for Passpack, you probably already have too many password to remember as it is.

-#### Benefits for Existing Passpack Users
+#### Third Party Login for Existing Accounts

 If you already have a Passpack account, then you have probably already chosen a Passpack User ID and Password.
 However you can still associate a Third Party Login to your account.
-In any given moment, you can choose to login with whichever credentials you prefer.

-For example, if you are constantly on Facebook, you can associate your Facebook login to your Passpack account.
-When you go to [https://www.passpack.com/online](https://www.passpack.com/online) and press the Sign In button.
-Facebook will do the rest. then you insert your Packing Key.
-All done.
+You can associate as many Third Party Logins with your account as you like.

 ### How to add a third party login?

-Additional Third Party Logins can be added ONLY if you have also a standard Passpack User ID andPassword combination.
-If you do not have these, you can set them up under Account &gt; Set a User IDand Account &gt; Set a Password.
+Additional Third Party Logins can be added ONLY if you have also a standard Passpack User ID and Password combination.
+If you do not have these, you can set them up under Account &gt; Set a User ID and Account &gt; Set a Password.

 To manage your Third Party Logins, go to Account &gt; Associate Another Login from within your Passpack account.
 Click the Start Now button and then choose which kind of login you'd like to associate with the account.